 Please join us for Worship.
 We would love to see you in church!

-Worship will begin at 10:30 with Connie Rumbaugh, Liturgist.
+Worship will begin at 10:30 with Lonnie Holder, Liturgist.

 ANNOUNCEMENTS:

-Session meeting will be Wednesday, April 16th at 6:30 PM.
+Session will meet Wednesday, June 18th at 6:30 PM

 We invite YOU to help us fill the pews on Sundays.
 Coffee is always ready at 9:20 AM, and on the first Sundays of the month a snack is provided.
 Sunday school is for all ages and begins at 9:30AM.
 Please bring a friend and join us for Sunday Worship at 10:30.